NicholasPiano/transactino/wotan/apps/transactino/templates/index.html.md

 ## Fee Report

-A fee report contains regularly updated statistical details about the fee information contained in bitcoin blocks.
+A `FeeReport` contains regularly updated statistical details about the fee information contained in bitcoin blocks.
 For example, the average fee in Satoshi and the average fee weight in Satoshi per byte are provided.
 When creating a fee report, the user has the option to specify that this average should be calculated over a certain number of blocks, e.g. ten.
 Thus, the updated average fee would be that of all transactions in the latest ten blocks.
 This moving average is meant to give users planning to submit transactions an idea of what fee they should provide.
 These values are updated as soon as possible following the mining of a new block.

 ### fee_report get

-`fee_report get (inactive)` returns details about fee reports on the account.
+`fee_report get (inactive)` returns details about `FeeReport` objects on the account.
 The `inactive` flag will return inactive fee reports.
-Use the `activate` method to set the active status of a fee report to add or remove it from your focus.
+Use the `activate` method to set the active status of a `FeeReport` to add or remove it from your focus.

 Parameter | Description
 --------- | -----------